Description

 - Indications for emergency oxygen therapy

-- Dangers for compressed gas
+- Dangers of compressed gas

-Administering emergency oxygen
+- Administering emergency oxygen

-Pre-operational inspections for oxygen therapy equipment
+- Pre-operational inspections for oxygen therapy equipment

-The clinical need for oxygen therapy for:
+- The clinical need for oxygen therapy for:

 - Trauma